-The following sets the framework for our analysis and defines the objects and terms used.
-Let $\Lambda(L):=\{1,\ldots,L\}^2$ be the set of sites (or vertices) of a square lattice of size $L\in\mathbb{N}$, which we assume to be at least $2$.
-By ${\cal E}\subset\Lambda(L)\times\Lambda(L)$ we denote the set of edges of the square lattice, directed such that $(i,j)\in\cal E$ implies that $j$ lies north or east of $i$.
-Two cases will be considered: \emph{periodic boundary conditions} where the outer rows and columns are connected along the same direction as well, so that $\Lambda(L)$ becomes a square lattice on a torus, and \emph{open boundary conditions} where these connections are not made.
+Let us start by defining the setup we will be considering, which is the standard framework in mathematical physics for describing (finite) \keyword{spin lattice models}.
+We denote by $\Lambda(L):=\{1,\ldots,L\}^2$ the set of vertices (referred to as \keyword{sites}) of a square lattice of side $L\in\mathbb{N}$, with $L\ge 2$. ${\cE}\subset\Lambda(L)\times\Lambda(L)$ will denote the set of directed edges of the square lattice, oriented so that $(i,j)\in\cal E$ implies that $j$ lies north or east of $i$.
+We will consider both \emph{periodic} and \emph{open} boundary conditions.
+In the first case, the outer rows and columns are also connected along the same direction, so that $\Lambda(L)$ becomes a square lattice on a torus.
+In the second case, these connections are not present.